tomphill/tailwind-course-starter/README.md

 From google front, you import the style without the style tag.

 Then you will include `@layer` with a level of specificity and then inside of your html brackets, include the font-family you will now be importing.

+### Components

+Should be considered last if you are working with another language/framework that would allow you to create a component of their own.

+Using `@layer` again, you will reference the `components`, then nest the .class-name.
+Then using `@apply` provide all the tailwind attributes and close.